hpgavin/frame3dd/README.md

 **FRAME3DD** appends results to an Output Data File, The Output Data recapitulates the input information, gives joint displacements in global coordinates, member end-forces in local coordinates, reactions in global coordinates, and natural frequencies and mode shapes in global coordinates.

-For usage information, see the User Manual, included with both the source code and binary installer packages.
+For usage information, see the user manual.

-Additional output files from **FRAME3DD** are directed by default to the temporary file folder (according to the %TEMP% env var on Windows, or /tmp on other platforms).
+Additional output files from **FRAME3DD** are directed by default to temporary directory (according to the %TEMP% env var on Windows, or /tmp on other platforms).
 You can specify an alternative location for output files by setting the environment variable FRAME3DD_OUTDIR.

-Note that you require write permissions for the input file in order that **FRAME3DD** can append its calculation results to that file.
+Note that write permissions for the input file are required for **FRAME3DD** to append its calculation results to that file.

 ---